andresilvagomez/Localize/README.md

 ```

-You can decide if you want use JSON or Apple Strings, we support both, if you decide use JSON please following this instructions.
+You can decide if you want use JSON or Apple Strings, we support both, if you decide to use JSON please follow these instructions.

 ### Create JSON file